A quick overview of the differences between CMS and CEM solutions and tips on how to choose the best content management system.

 - Get a response via email

-- Track that response back through repeated interactions with the website
+- Track the response back through repeated interactions with the website

 - Manage commerce transactions on platform